sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 For more details read the excellent review by Kevin Marquette:

-* `Powershell: Everything you wanted to know about hashtables <https://powershellexplained.com/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about/>`_
+* `Powershell: Everything you wanted to know about a hashtable <https://powershellexplained.com/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about/>`_

 Objects
 =======